bhartilab/EbolaMaps/README.md

 # EbolaMaps
-This repository contains digitized maps as well as code for figures found in the manuscript entitled: Human movement and transmission dynamics early in Ebola outbreaks
+This repository contains digitized maps and code for figures found in the manuscript entitled: **Human movement and transmission dynamics early in Ebola outbreaks**

-Authors: Gonzalez, Nikparvar, Matson, Seifert, Ross, Munster, and Bharti
+Authors: Gonzalez, Nikparvar, Matson, Seifert, Ross, Munster, Bharti

 **Digitized maps**

-Contains all files (.dbf, .prj, .shp, .shx) necessary to utilize the digitized maps created for  300 km x 300 km surrounding each of the 18 spillover events described in this study.
-The digitized maps were 'corrected' to resolve extra or dangling nodes.
+Contains all essential files (.dbf, .prj, .shp, .shx) required for the utilization of the digitized maps created for the 300 km x 300 km area encompassing each of the 18 spillover events documented in this study.
+We 'corrected' the digitized maps to resolve extra or dangling nodes.
 Please contact Nita Bharti for the original set of maps.

 **Code**